MohammedAlfakir/nextauth/README.md

-his is simply a NextAuth starter project where I'm learning how to implement NextAuth with Next.js.
+This is simply a NextAuth starter project where I'm learning how to implement NextAuth with Next.js.